lbelzile/math80667a/docs/03-completely_randomized_trials.md

-We can still assess the hypothesis by comparing the sample means in each group, which are noisy estimates of the expectation: their inherent variability will limit our ability to detect differences in mean if the signal-to-noise ratio is small.
+We can still assess the hypothesis by comparing the sample means in each group, which are noisy estimates of the population mean: their inherent variability will limit our ability to detect differences in averages if the signal-to-noise ratio is small.